|

 -

-For a round trip starting in Vienna, there's a Bratislava Ticket (also known as EuRegio Slovakia) which costs €18.
+For a round trip starting in Vienna, a Bratislava Ticket (also known as EuRegio Slovakia) costs €18.

 You can travel outward on any train on the first day of validity and can travel back on any train the same day or the next 3 days.
 These tickets have unlimited availability so cannot sell out, just buy at the station on the day.
 With a Bratislava Ticket you also get free use of buses & trams in Bratislava city all day on the first day of validity, a bargain.